cde-ev/cdedb2/doc/source/Realm_Mailinglist_Management.rst

 ======================

-To manage subscriptions, we use *Subman*, a fairly complex library to manage subscriptions from out own creation.
+To manage subscriptions, we use *Subman*, a fairly complex library to manage subscriptions of our own creation.
 While it can in principle be used for general subscriptions, we are only using it for mailinglists internally.